Claiming the Foreign Tax Credit vs Foreign Earned Income Exclusion: Which One Is Right for You?

 If you’re a US expat, a few situations where it’s advisable to claim this credit are if you…

-• Pay higher taxes in the country where you live than you would in the US: In this case, claiming the FTC typically will end up eliminating any US tax you might otherwise owe.
+• Pay higher taxes in the country where you live than you would in the US: In this case, claiming the FTC typically will eliminate any US tax you might otherwise owe.

 • Have passive income streams earned outside of the US: You can apply the FTC to active and passive sources of income, including rental income, pensions, and investments from foreign countries.